 - Arch-based (pacman):

-Automate checks but not blind installs.
-I run scheduled checks with systemd timers or cron and push a short report to a log or mail.
-For actual upgrades I prefer a manual trigger after I’ve scanned the changelogs for major packages.
+I automate checks, not blind installs.
+Scheduled checks through systemd timers or cron can send a short report to a log or mail.
+For actual upgrades, I prefer to trigger them myself after I have looked at the changelogs for major packages.

 A small distro-detection script

-I use a tiny shell snippet when I need to run the right commands across hosts.
-It reads /etc/os-release and runs the appropriate updater.
+I use a small shell snippet when I need the right commands across hosts.
+It reads /etc/os-release and runs the relevant updater.
 Keep it simple and idempotent.

 Example sketch:

-- Case statement: run apt, dnf, zypper or pacman commands from above.
+/etc/os-release. - Use a case statement to run the apt, dnf, zypper or pacman commands above.

 Do not run this unattended on critical systems without testing.
 Unattended upgrades need package-specific rules and a recovery plan.